Dimash Qudaibergen: 2017: Singer, success in China and solo concert Bastau

-In July, Kudaibergen's new song "Ocean over Time" (时光·沧海) was released in China as the theme song for the game Moonlight Blade, that later won a Hollywood Music in Media Award.
-In the same month he sang at the Closing Ceremony of Slavic Bazaar in Vitebsk, Belarus, where his international career had started in 2015 and performed several songs for the audience of the 2017 Eurasia International Film Festival and its honorary guests Nicolas Cage and Adrien Brody.
+In July, Dimash's new song "Ocean over Time" (时光·沧海) was released in China as the theme song for the game Moonlight Blade, that later won a Hollywood Music in Media Award.
+In the same month, he sang at the Closing Ceremony of Slavic Bazaar in Vitebsk, Belarus, where his international career had started in 2015 and performed several songs for the audience of the 2017 Eurasia International Film Festival and its honorary guests Nicolas Cage and Adrien Brody.

 On 16 September, Dimash performed as the headliner at the Gakku Open-Air Festival in Almaty, to a crowd of 150,000 people.
-Prior to this event, his highest recorded note was G#7 in whistle register, on par with Mariah Carey.
+Prior to this event, his highest recorded note was G♯7 in whistle register, on par with Mariah Carey.
 At the Gakku Festival, he surpassed himself by hitting D8 during "Unforgettable Day".

-In 2017 the Kazakh figure skater Denis Ten, who was an Olympic medalist and friend of Kudaibergen, began using his rendition of "SOS d'un terrien en détresse" for his skating programs.
+In 2017, the Kazakh figure skater Denis Ten, who was an Olympic medalist and friend of Dimash, began using his rendition of "SOS d'un terrien en détresse" for his skating programs.
+Later, after the skater's violent death due to an attempted robbery in July 2018, Dimash performed a tribute to him in his concert at Arnau, interpreting the song that Denis used as a musical background for his artistic performances.